Accidentally in Love (song): Music video

-The main music video for the song, directed by Meiert Avis, features a stuffed toy rabbit (voiced by and patterned after the band's frontman Adam Duritz) in the apartment of a young couple (the girl is Ashley Roberts from the Pussycat Dolls and the boy is LA Models model Steve Vanda), complete with a TV showing scenes from the film.
+The main music video for the song, directed by Meiert Avis, features a stuffed toy rabbit (voiced by and modeled after the band's frontman Adam Duritz) in the apartment of a young couple (the girl is Ashley Roberts from the Pussycat Dolls and the boy is LA Models model Steve Vanda), complete with a TV showing scenes from the film.
 The rabbit comes to life and serenades the girl.
 She falls in love with him and leaves her boyfriend behind while he is in the kitchen making breakfast for her.
 The band itself is not present at all in the video.

 An alternative music video for the song is included on the Shrek 2 DVD as a bonus feature and combines clips from the movie with scenes of Duritz recording the song.